AdobeDocs/experience-manager-65.en/help/sites-developing/customizing-page-authoring-touch.md

 ## Add New Selection Category to Asset Browser {#add-new-selection-category-to-asset-browser}

-The asset browser shows assets of various types/categories (e.g. image, documents, etc).
+The asset browser shows assets of various types/categories (for example, image, documents, etc).
 The assets can also be filtered by these asset categories.

 ### Code Sample {#code-sample-1}